dylanlauzy/nba-face-off/README.md

 ## Local Development

-To get started developing locally, you will need the API URI (please contact the developer for this). follow these steps:
+To get started developing locally, you will need the API URI (please contact the developer for this), once retrieving the URI follow these steps:

 1. Clone this repo and `cd` into the directory: